genomic-medicine-sweden/jasen/README.md

 ### Epidemiological typing

-For de novo asspembly [SPAdes](http://cab.spbu.ru/software/spades/) is used.
-[QUAST](http://cab.spbu.ru/software/quast/) is used for extraxting QC data from the assembly.
+For de novo assembly [SPAdes](http://cab.spbu.ru/software/spades/) is used.
+[QUAST](http://cab.spbu.ru/software/quast/) is used for extracting QC data from the assembly.

 The cgMLST reference scheme used, is branched off [cgmlst.net](https://www.cgmlst.org/ncs/schema/141106/) At the moment this fork is not synced back with new allele numbers.
 For extracting alleles [chewBBACA](https://github.com/B-UMMI/chewBBACA/wiki)